mikus31/the-spoken-world/README.md

 ![desktop splash page](/images/splash-page-mockup.png "Splash Page on Desktop")

+After zooming into the map to the country level, place names will appear.
+Users will be able to click on these place names.
+A popup will appear with information about the place, including a pronunciation file that can be played.

 Aesthetically, the plan is to use web services to drive the design of the map.
 Anticipated services to include the following:

 * [ColorSupplyyy](https://colorsupplyyy.com/app)